 How do I reapply to the graduate program at Hunter College?

-You need to create and submit a new graduate degree online application (USING A NEW USERNAME AND PASSWORD) in order to reapply to a graduate program at Hunter College.
+You need to CREATE and submit a new graduate degree online application (USING A DIFFERENT USERNAME AND PASSWORD) in order to reapply to a graduate program at Hunter College.

 In order to successfully submit a new application you must:

 - Upload your statement of purpose

 - Scan and upload copies of unofficial transcripts of all your undergraduate and graduate colleges.

 - You have to re-enter the name and contact information of your recommenders and the recommenders will have to re-submit their letter electronically through our online application system.

 No additional application fee will be necessary IF; you are currently attending as a graduate non-matriculated student at Hunter College; you were accepted and you are reapplying to the same graduate degree program for the following processing period OR your application was found incomplete (provided that you paid the application processing fee) AND reapplying to the same graduate degree program for the following processing period.
 In this case please choose "Pay by check" option at the end, but do not send another check.

 **Please note** Your application will go through a new review and evaluation process by the Faculty Review Committee; therefore the outcome of your current application decision may not reflect that of the previous or original outcome.